-Deposits and investments as of June 30, 2015, consist of cash on hand and in banks, and investments in the amount of \$18,739,191.
+Deposits and investments as of June 30, 2016, consist of investments in the amount of \$12,105,633.

 Policies and Practices

 The Fund and the District are authorized under the California Government Code to make direct investments in local agency bonds, notes, or warrants within the State: U.S. Treasury instrument; registered State warrants or treasury notes: securities of the U.S. Government, or its agencies; bankers acceptances; commercial paper; certificates of deposit placed with commercial banks and/or savings and loan companies; repurchase or reverse repurchase agreement; medium term corporate notes; shares of beneficial interest issued by diversified management companies, certificates of participation, obligations with first priority security, and collateralized mortgage obligations.